KDE/kde-builder/doc/configuration/conf-options-table.md

 Remove those phases that are listed (space separated) in this option.
 The other phases that were presented will still be processed.

+The option `filter-out-phases` cannot be used from command line.

 (options-group-table)=
 ## Projects selection options